vadim-miller2/book-test1/ch_core.md

 When the application registry is successfully loaded, you can access it using the method [CNcbiApplication::GetConfig()](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCNcbiApplication.html).
 The application will throw an exception if the config file is found, is not empty, and either cannot be opened or contains invalid entries.
 If the <span class="nctnt ncbi-var">conf</span> argument to [CNcbiApplication::AppMain()](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCNcbiApplication.html) is not <span class="nctnt ncbi-monospace">NULL</span> and the config file cannot be found, then a warning will be posted to the application diagnostic stream.

 System-wide configuration parameters can be defined in the system registry.
 The system registry will not be loaded if it contains the <span class="nctnt ncbi-monospace">DONT\_USE\_NCBIRC</span> entry in the <span class="nctnt ncbi-monospace">NCBI</span> section or if the environment variable <span class="nctnt ncbi-var">NCBI\_DONT\_USE\_NCBIRC</span> is defined.
-See the [search order](ch_core.html#ch_core.ini_search_order) section below for details.
+See the [search order](#search-order) section below for details.
 The system registry follows the application registry in precedence.

 Configuration files may "inherit" entries from other configuration files using the <span class="nctnt ncbi-monospace">.Inherits</span> entry in the <span class="nctnt ncbi-monospace">[NCBI]</span> section.
 The <span class="nctnt ncbi-monospace">.Inherits</span> entry is a space- and/or comma- delimited list of file names.
 Files having a <span class="nctnt ncbi-path">.ini</span> extension may be listed in the <span class="nctnt ncbi-monospace">.Inherits</span> entry without the <span class="nctnt ncbi-path">.ini</span> extension.
 Note that extensionless file names are not supported in the <span class="nctnt ncbi-monospace">.Inherits</span> entry.
 Inherited registries have the same precedence as the registry that inherited them.

 Registries can be programmatically loaded from files by calling <span class="nctnt ncbi-func">CNcbiRegistry::Read()</span>. <span class="nctnt ncbi-func">CNcbiApplication::LoadConfig()</span> can also be called to "manually" load the application registry - for example, if special flags are required.
 The precedence for programmatically loaded registries depends on the flags they are loaded with.
 By default (or if loaded with the <span class="nctnt ncbi-var">IRegistry::fOverride</span> flag) they will have greater precedence that previously loaded registries, but if loaded with the <span class="nctnt ncbi-var">IRegistry::fNoOverride</span> flag, they will not override existing parameters.

 Although registry objects can be instantiated and manipulated independently, they are typically used by the <span class="nctnt ncbi-class">CNcbiApplication</span> class.
-Specifically, <span class="nctnt ncbi-func">CNcbiApplication::AppMain()</span> attempts to load a registry with entries from all of the above sources (except programmatically loaded registries). <span class="nctnt ncbi-func">AppMain()</span> will look for the system and application registries in multiple locations, and possibly with a modified name, as described in the [search order](ch_core.html#ch_core.ini_search_order) section below.
+Specifically, <span class="nctnt ncbi-func">CNcbiApplication::AppMain()</span> attempts to load a registry with entries from all of the above sources (except programmatically loaded registries). <span class="nctnt ncbi-func">AppMain()</span> will look for the system and application registries in multiple locations, and possibly with a modified name, as described in the [search order](#search-order) section below.

 See the [Registry](ch_libconfig.html#ch_libconfig.libconfig_registry) and [Environment](ch_libconfig.html#ch_libconfig.Environment) sections of the library configuration chapter for more information on controlling the registry via the environment.

-### <span class="title">Syntax of the Registry Configuration File</span>
+### Syntax of the Registry Configuration File

 The configuration file is composed of <span class="nctnt ncbi-monospace">section</span> headers and "<span class="nctnt ncbi-monospace">name=value</span>" strings, which occur within the named sections.
 It is also possible to include comments in the file, which are indicated by a new line with a leading semicolon.
 An example configuration file is shown below.